 🖼️Step-by-Step Photo Instructions

-Trim two skinless boneless chicken breasts and cut them into three pieces each.
+Trim two skinless boneless chicken breasts and cut them into 2 or 3 pieces each.
 Aim for about 1 ½ pounds, but anywhere from 1 to 2 pounds total should be fine.

 In a 2 ½ to 4-quart crock pot, add one 15 oz. can of tomato sauce, 1 tablespoon chili powder, 1 teaspoon paprika, 1 teaspoon onion powder (or ½ chopped small onion), ½ teaspoon garlic powder (or 2 cloves crushed garlic), ½ teaspoon cumin, 1 teaspoon salt, and ½ teaspoon pepper.
 Mix well.

 Add the chicken into the sauce covering it.
-Cook on low for 2 ½ to 3 hours.
-Internal temperature needs to be about 165° to shred well.
+Cook on low for 2 ½ to 3 hours to an Internal temperature of about 165° to shred well.

 Remove the chicken to the cutting board and shred with forks.